pez57/portfolio-1-rewinder/README.md

 The hero image was chosen to give the user a visual representation of the podcast in session.
 The record store setting is impactful and gives a welcoming feel to the landing page.

-The icons used are logos to external platforms and social media websites.
-My intention with using icons intead of text is to keep the site looking clean and intuitive to the user.
+The icons used are logos for external platforms and social media websites.
+My intention with using icons instead of text is to keep the site looking clean and intuitive to the user.

 __Wireframes__